Nike-Inc/Willow/README.md

 log.debug("Hello world...coming to your from the os_log APIs!")
 ```

 > It is important to note that this class is only available on iOS 10.0+, tvOS 10.0+ and watchOS 3.0+.
-It is NOT currently supported on macOS due to missing implementation in the Xcode 6 beta.
+It is NOT currently supported on macOS due to missing implementation in the Xcode 8 GM.
+It's currently failing to load the libswiftos.dylib when executing the test suite against it.
+If anyone running 10.12.0 could help us test this that would be great.

 #### Multiple Writers